 YOUR CENTENARIAN COMMITMENT CHECKLIST (there is no age to start, you can adopt these at 14 or 75):

 And there you have it beautiful Soul.
 I hope this article has made you think a little and that you are contemplating adopting some of those healthy behaviours yourself.
 In order for our world to be a better place, we also need to shift our perception around how we make use of the passing of time and how we treat our elderly.
 I, myself, have committed not to disclose my age for over a year now and have felt freer as a result.
-This is just a new way for me to truly show up as my authentic self without being pegged into someone else’s box or expectations of where I should or shouldn’t be in my life.
-You see other people's limitations can rub off on you, if you are not careful!
+This is just a new way for me to truly show up as my authentic self without pegging myself into someone else’s box.

 As we have seen the less you let outdated cultural beliefs shape you, the healthier you will be.
 I really dream of a day when questions like what do you do? and how old are you? will be replaced by the likes of: what excites you most right now?
 What experience has been most growth inducing for you?
 What do you love about your life? and … fill in the blank.